getnikola/nikola/docs/manual.rst

 its settings, change the layout, etc.).

-Images in galleries may be provided with captions and given a specific ordering, by creating a file in the gallery directory called metadata.yml.
+Images in galleries may be provided with captions and given a specific ordering, by creating a file in the gallery directory called ``metadata.yml``.
-This YAML file should contain a 'name' field for each image in the gallery, and (if desired) either or both of 'caption' and 'order'.
-Only one `metadata.yml` is needed per gallery.
+This YAML file should contain a 'name' field for each image in the gallery for which you wish to provide either a caption or specific ordering.

+Only one ``metadata.yml`` is needed per gallery.
 Here is an example, showing names, captions and ordering.

 .. code:: yaml